bbybee1747/PetProps/README.md

 - Shelter Listings: Directory of participating shelters and rescue organizations.
 - User Accounts: Secure user accounts for adopters to save favorite pets, track applications, and receive updates.
 - Admin Dashboard: Tools for shelter administrators to manage pet listings, adoption applications, and user accounts.
+- Email api is being used so when the user uses the contact page it will send all of the information to the admins email address.
+- Added a map function for utilization of an api to see the location of the pets that the user selects for adoption.

   ## Contact-Me